Topical Collection "Micromixers: Analysis, Design and Fabrication"

 Editor

-Department of Mechanical Engineering, Inha University, Incheon 22212, Korea
+Department of Mechanical Engineering, Inha University, Incheon 22212, Republic of Korea

 Interests: micromixer; micro heat sink; fluid machinery; optimization; heat transfer